 The first problem in using Dynamo to generate this type of geometry is that Revit does not create closed NURBS curves.
 This problem is a well-known limitation of Revit.
 While Dynamo can create closed NURBS curves, if you want to generate Rhino geometry from it, generally you’ll need to break the closed curve into two pieces using the ‘Curve.ParameterSplit’ node.

 The first option explored was to have Dynamo pointing to a project.
-In this scenario Dynamo will allow you to create an ‘ImportInstance.ByGeometry’ from the solid.
-However once created, the ‘Cut Geometry’ tool will not work when trying to cut floor plates with the important instance.
-This methodology is therefore best avoided.
+In this scenario, Dynamo will allow you to create an ‘ImportInstance.ByGeometry’ from the solid.
+However, once created, the ‘Cut Geometry’ tool will not work when trying to cut floor plates with the import instance.
+This methodology is, therefore, best avoided.

 Having experimented with different forms, it was discovered that this workflow was not always successful.
-It is unclear when this failure was due to the Dynamo version being used (0.8 vs 0.8.2) or because of the geometric complexity of the void.
-Rhynamo was also explored as a possible solution but while the form was able to imported into Dynamo, you were then left in the same scenario as above, with the inability to use that form to cut the floor plates.
+It is unclear whether this failure was due to the Dynamo version being used (0.8 vs 0.8.2) or because of the geometric complexity of the void.
+Rhynamo was also explored as a possible solution.
+However, while the form was able to be imported into Dynamo, you were then left in the same scenario as above.
+There was no ability to use that form to cut the floor plates.

-The most robust method was to use an in-place generic model (not an in-place conceptual mass), import a *sat file generated from Grasshopper, explode the geometry, and set the ‘solid/void’ parameter to ‘void’.
+The most robust method was to use an in-place generic model (not an in-place conceptual mass).
+This process involved importing a *sat file generated from Grasshopper, exploding the geometry, and setting the ‘solid/void’ parameter to ‘void’.
 The cut geometry tool can then be used to cut the floor plates.
 Since it is not currently possible to create an in-place component due to Revit’s API limitations, it is impossible to use Dynamo to automate this workflow.